 Help Their Hobbies

-Christmas gifts for kids don’t have to be physical things either.
+Christmas gifts for kids don’t have to be physical things either, it can incorporate their hobbies.
 They can be the things they enjoy week in, week out.
 Whilst you might get them a new piano book for them to practise with, why not pay for their piano lessons as their Christmas gift?
 You could gift them their football lessons or going to girl guides.
 If relatives always ask what the kids would like for Christmas, they could always give money for these things too.
 “Grandma and Grandpa have paid for your swimming lessons this year.”

 Value experiences over things.
 Experiences as a family.
 Spending time together.
 You could create a family box or jar and put little envelopes in which the children can pick out every month.
 Whatever it says inside you’ll do, as a family, within the next thirty days.
 This could include trips to the cinema, meals out, going to a theme park or a day at the zoo.
 Obviously a trip to the beach might not be ideal if picked out in February, but it might be the best day out you have, the one you always talk about for years to come.
 If you’ve booked your holiday for next year, keep it a secret until Christmas Day and give it as a family gift.
 That way, when they perhaps receive a little less this year, they still have that holiday to look forward to.